 We respect the right of parents to withdraw their child/children from acts of Collective Worship.
 However, as Collective Worship is central to our ethos, we would appreciate the opportunity to discuss this decision with parents.
 If a parent or carer wish for their child/ren to withdraw from worship, then a formal request must be made in writing to the Head of school.

-Date of validation Signed Date of review Chair of Governors Signed Chair of Governors
+Date of validation Signed Chair of Governors